-Compar S.p.A., based in Limena (Padua, Italy), is an Italian company in the international Bata group, and has been since 1931.
-Bolstered by a constant growth trend, Compar has managed to gain a leading position on the Italian domestic footwear and clothing market thanks to its sales structure, with a dense network of outlets all over Italy, now totalling more than 400.
+Compar S.p.A., based in Limena (Padua, Italy), is an Italian company in the international Bata Group and has been since 1931.
+Bolstered by a constant growth trend, Compar has managed to gain a leading position on the Italian domestic footwear and clothing market thanks to its sales structure, with a dense network of outlets all over Italy, now totaling more than 400.

-Its continuous expansion policy has been sustained by the doubling of sales volumes and the doubling of the number of people involved in the organisation (about 350 employees) over the last five years.
+Its continuous expansion policy has been sustained by the doubling of sales volumes and the doubling of the number of people involved in the organization (about 350 employees) over the last five years.

-The Bata City chain is characterised by prestige city locations with products in a higher price range.
+The Bata City chain is characterized by prestige city locations with products in a higher price range.
 Bata Superstores focus on the bigger volumes generated by an across-the-board product range and locations in shopping malls.
-Bata Factory targets nuclear family customers with a particularly economical product range.
+Bata Factory targets nuclear family customers with an economical product range.
 Finally, the Athletes World chain targets young customers receptive to the trends set by the major worldwide brands.

-In the context of an increasingly competitive market (due especially to the vitality of China and India) and rapidly evolving customer behaviour patterns, the Bata management has singled out a series of priorities for effectively supporting the companys growth strategy.
+In the context of an increasingly competitive market (due especially to the vitality of China and India) and rapidly evolving customer behavior patterns, the Bata management has singled out a series of priorities for effectively supporting the company's growth strategy.

-Given the area that Compar operates in, the natural cornerstone of all this would seem to be the business process: what and how much to buy from suppliers, what times and criteria to apply when distributing the goods to the sales outlets with a view to meeting customers' needs in the most effective way and what policies to adopt to maximise sales in order to maintain a sufficiently high level of stock rotation.
-The process cuts across many company areas, is characterised by a high degree of complexity and its component activities are highly asynchronous.
+Given the area that Compar operates in, the natural cornerstone of all this would seem to be the business process: what and how much to buy from suppliers, what times and criteria to apply when distributing the goods to the sales outlets with a view to meeting customers' needs in the most effective way and what policies to adopt to maximize sales in order to maintain a sufficiently high level of stock rotation.
+The process cuts across many company areas is characterized by a high degree of complexity and its component activities are highly asynchronous.

 In the light of these factors, the need arises to adopt models and technological tools capable of managing the process in its entirety: simulation on the basis of different hypotheses, planning according to multiple directives and at distinct moments, analyses of results obtained and related variances, sharing knowledge and coordinating the actions to be taken.
 All this must necessarily be integrated with the structure of the company management IT systems (these too, therefore, needing to be redesigned) without restricting operational capacity.